nVotesOrg/nMix/docs/index.md

 The nMix system components can be seen below the dotted line.
 The nMix software itself runs on the trustees, which cooperatively execute the protocol posting artifacts to the bulletin board, backed by Git.
 #### Components
-Following are descriptions the main components as seen above.
-Some of these are external to nMix.
+Following are the main components as seen above, some of these are external to nMix.
 ###### Registry
 This component handles the authentication and registration of voters.
 The Registry is responsible for the electoral roll, which is the list of eligible voters for an election.
 This component is external to nMix.
 ###### Ballotbox